Los Angeles Construction Litigation Attorney

 The Preliminary 20-Day Notice

-not be filed.
-However, a recent change requires one with a direct contractual
+However, a recent change requires one with a direct contractual relationship

-relationship with the owner to serve a preliminary notice if a construction
+with the owner to serve a preliminary notice if a construction lender

-lender is involved in the project.
-Similarly, if one is originally hired
+is involved in the project.
+Similarly, if one is originally hired as a

-as a subcontractor, but then establishes an independent relationship with
+subcontractor, but then establishes an independent relationship with the

 the public relations consequences.